flrogerw/rfq-processor/README.md

 - Parses one of the sample SWEP emails.
 - Prints the extracted data to stdout.
 - Searches the database for relevant matches.
-- Prints the line item and the search results to the screen.
+- Prints the line item and the search results to stdout.

 ## Folder Structure